urao/docker-project/README.md

-# docker-k8s-project
+# docker-project
-Activities related to docker, kubernetes
+Activities related to docker